 A friend on instagram suggested I try it with Davidoff Café instant, because according to her, it is the best.
 I have no problem believing her, so I will probably pick some up.

-Is There Any Kind of Instant Coffee I Should Not Use To Make Beaten Coffee?
+Is There Any Kind of Instant Coffee I Should Not Use?

 Caveat: Do not make this with Starbucks VIA or similar super-fine ground instant coffees.